 Evaporation Is the Opposite of Condensation

-Avoid confusing condensation with evaporation.
+Avoid confusing condensation with evaporation examples.
 The two terms are related, but they have opposite meanings.
 While condensation occurs when a gas or vapor changes into liquid form, evaporation happens when a liquid substance changes to gaseous form.
 For example, when the morning dew burns off, it does so through the process of evaporation.
 Learn more about evaporation and other related scientific terms and processes.

 Expand Your Science Skills